-(a) that aggression is a crime;

-(b) that the existence of this crime can be inferred from the circumstances peculiar to each particular case without specifically defining the crime of aggression;

-(c) that, notwithstanding this, it is possible and desirable to define aggression to ensure international peace and security and to develop international criminal law.
+- (a) That aggression is a crime; - (b) That the existence of this crime can be inferred from the circumstances peculiar to each particular case without specifically defining the crime of aggression; - (c) That, notwithstanding this, it is possible and desirable to define aggression to ensure international peace and security an to develop international criminal law.

 And with this end in view, the question of defining aggression was considered thoroughly at various levels, all known to this Committee.
-However, it is pertinent to observe that the first wave of enthusiasm envisaged in the passage of resolution 599 (VI) was considerably mellowed and dented on a fuller analysis; so that the General Assembly was constrained to take cognizance of the innate catena of complexities by adopting, at its 408th plenary meeting, another resolution, being resolution 688(VII), which stipulates inter alia,
+However, it is pertinent to observe that the first wave of enthusiasm envisaged in the passage of resolution 599 (VI) was considerably mellowed and dented on a fuller analysis: so that the General Assembly was constrained to take cognizance of the innate catena of complexities by adopting at its 408th plenary meeting, another resolution, being resolution 688(VII), which stipulates inter alia,